parallella/pal/README.md

 ## Why?

-Most of today's low level libraries are poorly suited for modern massively parallel architectures because they they were written for single threaded processors with large cache hierarchies and/or are proprietary.
+Most of today's low level libraries are poorly suited for modern massively parallel architectures because they they vendor proprietary and/or written for single threaded processors with large cache hierarchies.
 The future of all of computing is  massively parallel and requires a library that efficient, scalable, and completely open.

 ## Portable